merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 * 'Transfer_RNAs' (61 models with 45 hits)
 ```

-Or get a standard FASTA file for a given genome using the program {% include PROGRAM name="anvi-export-contigs" %}:
+You can get a standard FASTA file for a given genome using the program {% include PROGRAM name="anvi-export-contigs" %}:

 ``` bash
 anvi-export-contigs -c SH22-CONTIGS.db -o SH22.fa